THE FLOW. Communication in intermedia. Images from the travel.

-Work THE FLOW is a summary of the experiences and observations pertaining to the changes in the functioning of people today.
+THE FLOW is a summary of the experiences and observations pertaining to the changes in the functioning of people today.
 Sensory overload and time pressure push us constantly.
 What is the mechanisms of the modern world?
-What can helps us organize the excess sensations and emotion?
+What can help us organize the excess sensations and emotion?
 I belive that we can find balance in the space between.
 Between art and science, nature and technology, past and future, spirituality and rationalism, internal and external, me and others.

-The theory of intuitionism and the concept of élan vital of Henri Bergson fascinated me and became a confirmation of my chosen way in a constat, floating flow.
+The theory of intuitionism and the concept of élan vital of Henri Bergson fascinated me and became a confirmation of my chosen way in a constant, floating flow.
 Rituals and different rhythms of the day caught me and I caught moving images and sounds from the process of creation.

-The most important part of THE FLOW were days spent with my invited guests: Marta Teresa Szamburska, Anita Kwiatkowska and Kogiel Mogiel (Paja, Martinez).
+Important part of THE FLOW were days spent with my invited guests: Marta Teresa Szamburska, Anita Kwiatkowska and Kogiel Mogiel (Paja, Martinez).
 Our presence has become the sphere of openness, interconnection, exchange of experience but above all, enjoying the moments of common flow in creation.

 Fragments of reviews.